-Digital Health is changing and is now an integral part of our life for measuring our vitals and ultimately improve our health.
+Digital Health is changing our lives and is now an integral part of the way we measure our vitals and ultimately improve our health.
 Wearables and smartwatches offer the possibility to measure blood pressure in a precise and discrete fashion.

 The main issue being that these measurements are also instantaneous and not continuous.
 The Swiss Startup Aktiaa is poised to change and add a touch of style to blood pressure monitoring.